elizabethmcd/ppk1_Database/README.md

 # ppk1 Database for Designating Clades of Accumulibacter

-_Last updated: 2020-12-15_
+_Last updated: 2020-12-17_

 ## Database Contents

 The _ppk1_ locus has been used to delineate the population structure of 'Candidatus Accumulibacter phosphatis' into distinct clades.
 This repository contains _ppk1_ gene sequences from select clones and genome accessions of Accumulibacter, and a workflow for 1) identifying _ppk1_ sequences in draft assemblies of Accumulibacter and 2) classifying the specific clade a given assembly belongs to.

 - `sequences/` This directory contains FASTA-formatted files of both clone sequences (`ppk1-clone-sequences.fasta`) and _ppk1_ sequences from Accumulibacter genome accessions (`ppk1-refGenomes-coding-regions.fasta`).
-The clone sequences are not completely representative of all clone sequences, as studies such as Peterson et al. 2008 contain 1000s of sequences.
+Also included are common outgroup _ppk1_ sequences (`outgroup-ppk1-coding-regions.fasta`) that are used to root the tree.
+Currently included are _ppk1_ sequences for _Dechloromonas aromatica_ and _Rhodocyclus tenuis_.
+The clone sequences are not completely representative of all clone sequences, as studies such as Peterson et al. 2008 contain 100s of sequences.

 - `ppk1-database-info.csv` Information for each _ppk1_ sequence from either a clone or genome accession.
 Gives the locus tag name in the FASTA-file (not specific to the study - arbitrarily given based on re-annotation), clade designation confirmed by phylogenetic placement, and study the sequence originated from.